d34db4b3/d34db4b3.github.io-src/content/posts/rust-rest-api-i.md

 ## Project creation

-As for any Rust project, we will use the [cargo](https://doc.rust-lang.org/cargo/index.html) utility to initialize the sources.
+As for any Rust project, we will use the [cargo](https://doc.rust-lang.org/cargo/index.html) utility to initialize the sources structure.
 Once placed in the folder where the project will be created, the following command will generate the `rest-api-tutorial` project.

 ```sh
 cargo new rest-api-tutorial